Micro-level dynamics in hidden action situations with limited information: An agent-based model of hidden-action situations with limited information

-\paragraph{The principal} The principal's main roles are to provide capital and incentives.
+The principal's main roles are to provide capital and incentives.
 She is risk-neutral and aims at maximizing the utility gained from her share of the outcome.
 We formalize her utility function by